klanec/pic2pin/README.md

 # pic2pin
-OSINT script scraping GPS metadata from images in bulk.
+OSINT script for scraping GPS metadata from images in bulk.

-Supports KML, JSON and plaintext output
+Supports KML, JSON and plaintext output to either stdout or a file

 ## Usage:
 ```